 My team is pretty diverse.
-I have Frontend, Backend, QA, BA, DevOps, Designers .
+I have Frontend, Backend, QA, BA, DevOps, Designers.
 Each of them needs their own training path.
 And individual training wouldn’t cut it I need them to work together at some point as well.

 I took some time.
 Walked around in my mind-palace.
-Kept thinking what would be the best way to minimize the cost and maximize the profit.
+Kept thinking what the best way would be to minimize the cost and maximize the profit.
 Just a reminder profit doesn’t mean money only.
 Trained resources are part of profit too.
 Training someone to be reliable is a legit profit.
-Well in any case lets move forward.
+Well in any case let's move forward.
 I devised a plan to cover most of the bases for the team that needs to be trained.

-Next I wanted the Business Analysts to learn about analyzing business requirements & how to collect them from the client.
+Next, I wanted the Business Analysts to learn about analyzing business requirements & how to collect them from the client.

 I was the client in this situation.
 I had a meeting with them and gave them a small briefing about my expectations in such a way the clients usually describe.
 Even if I’m a tech person I didn’t just give them the requirements out of the blue.
-Otherwise it won’t be much of a training would it?
+Otherwise, it won’t be much of a training, would it?
 I was roleplaying as a client and let them ask me questions to figure out what my actual need was.
 I wouldn’t say they did the best but hey it’s a start.

 After they collected the requirements from me.
 I suggested them to discuss with PM & Assigned Devs to come up with an estimation and a budget.
 As a training project it was probably unnecessary but learning how to estimate was part of the training as well.
 Because I need them to know about estimating too.

 They took some time to do the estimation and came back to show me.
 As a client I didn’t make their life easy.
 They actually had to defend their estimation.
 And since I actually know this and that….
 It wasn’t easy.